worldofmarcus/project-portfolio-2/README.md

 ## Browser Compatibility

-Creative Dreams website was tested for responsiveness, functionality and appearance in the following browsers on desktop, tablet and phone with no visible issues for the user.
+'Memory of Queen Oblivion' was tested for responsiveness, functionality and appearance in the following browsers on desktop, tablet and phone with no visible issues for the user.

 * Google Chrome Version (103.0.5060.114)
 * Mozilla Firefox (version 102.0.1)